Physio for Plantar Fasciitis

 Plantar fasciitis is a fairly common problem: it affects around 10% of runners, and accounts for around 1% of all visits to orthopaedic surgeons!
 However, there is no real consensus on the best treatment.
 Around 90% of patients do get better with conservative (non-surgical) treatment, but the research suggests that it can take up to a year for this to happen.

-What are the plantar fasciitis treatment options?
+Physio for plantar fasciitis treatment options?

 Standard physiotherapy ways to treat plantar fasciitis include: